How Much Do Insurance Companies Pay for Pain and Suffering?

 Often, pain and suffering damage amounts are affected by the payout limits of the at-fault party’s liability insurance policy.
 Liability insurance is often required by law and helps to pay for damages in the event the policy holder is held liable for negligence or wrongdoing.
 For example, if a driver is found liable for a car accident, their liability insurance would help cover the cost of repairs, medical expenses, and pain and suffering of the victim.

 If the at-fault party’s liability insurance coverage limit is below the desired damage amount, victims and their legal representation must decide if they would like to file suit against the at-fault party and hold them accountable for the rest of the compensation amount.
-Personal injury lawyers can advocate for victims and help them make the best possible decision.
+Personal injury lawyers or law firms can advocate for victims and help them in best settlement offer.

 The amount of damages for pain and suffering is also dependent on how severe the victim’s injuries are, both mentally and physically.
 For example, someone who lost total mobility would likely receive more pain and suffering compensation than someone who experienced a partial reduction in mobility.